About

 - Human-in-the-Loop: integrating human behavior into ontological modeling

-- Regular papers: Maximum 10 pages — Novel research or applications
+- Regular Papers: Up to 10 pages — Novel research contributions or innovative applications.

-- Short and tool papers: Maximum 5 pages — Vision papers, tools, demos, case studies
+- Short and Tool Papers: Up to 5 pages — Vision papers, tool descriptions, demonstrations, or case studies.

-- Industry short talks: Maximum 2 pages — Open to all industry practitioners
+- Industry Short Talks: Up to 2 pages — Open to all industry practitioners.

 Organizing Committee